kjschmidlab/GGoutlieR/paper/paper.md

 # Algorithm of `GGoutlieR`

-Under the isolation-by-distance assumption, the geographical origins of samples are predictable from their patterns of genetic variation [@battey2020predicting;@guillot2016accurate], and vice versa.
+"Assuming isolation by distance, the geographical origins of samples can be predicted from their patterns of genetic variation, and vice versa [@battey2020predicting;@guillot2016accurate].
 In this context, prediction models should result in large prediction errors for samples that violate the isolation-by-distance assumption.
 Based on this concept, we developed the GGoutlieR framework to model anomalous geo-genetic patterns.